phbradley/conga/README.md

-# [2021-07-18] We are just finishing a big refactor.
-There may be a few glitches...*

 # Clonotype Neighbor Graph Analysis (CoNGA) -- pre-beta

+## [2021-07-18] We are just finishing a big refactor.
+There may still be a few glitches...

 This repository contains the `conga` python package and associated scripts and workflows. `conga` was developed to detect correlation between